ivanbgd/fintech_platform/README.md

     but I decided to keep the original one and add the new one.
   - This calls for a slightly different organization of code.
     Mainly, my common library is not exactly the same as their.
-- I use the above-mentioned input validation in the non-web CLI app, as well as in the web service, as an example usage.
+- I use the above-mentioned input validation in both CLI apps, as well as in the web service, as an example usage.

 ## The Most Notable Crates Used